-Whether you're an amateur golfer, or you've been playing for years, having more forgiving irons can take your game to the next level and drastically increase your enjoyment of the game.
+Whether you're an amateur golfer or you've been playing for years, the most forgiving irons can take your game to the next level and drastically increase your enjoyment of the game.

 “The secret of golf is to turn three shots into two.”

 If the mighty Bobby Jones concedes that this is the secret to golf then maybe finding yourselves a new set of irons, which offer you a more forgiving performance, is the way of you making this happen.